raphaeljuwe/Spring-gRpc-GraphQl/readme.md

 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a [GraphQL API](http://graphql.org/) version of a Spring-gRPC-GraphQL PetClinic Application.
+This is a Spring-gRPC-GraphQl version of a Sprin-GraphQL PetClinic Application .
 It consists of two parts:

 * The Spring Boot-based backend, that uses the graphql-java implementation for the server-side